-This composite sailing superyacht from naval architect Ed Dubois has been launched by Yachting Developments in New Zealand at the end of 2009, and features an ultra-modern interior by Design Unlimited.
+Bliss is a composite sailing superyacht designed by Dubois and built by Yachting Developments in New Zealand, launched at the end of 2009.
+She features an ultra-modern interior by Design Unlimited.

 The original brief given to Design Unlimited was for a modern, stylish, minimal look with little or no wooden finishes save for the wide-planked polished wenge floors.
 This involved the design team in a challenging search for innovative and striking finishes and as a result the interior has evolved to incorporate a stunning futuristic design.
 The palette for the interior is white, silver and blue with accents of chocolate in the guest accommodation.
 Finishes used for the wall panels and furniture include Spinneybeck and Edelman leathers and Alma shagreen (stingray skin).